JimboMahoney/CytobankGraphs/README.md

 3) Subsample down to a user-specified number or proportion of events (again, take a look at the code and modify it as needed).
 4) Plot every parameter using a similar graphically representation and palette as cytobank.
 5) If the file is from a CyTOF machine, give a summary of the number of cell events and the acquisition rate.
+6) Give the mean intensity as an overlay on each plot.

 Since the parameters can be numerous (e.g. I'm using a dataset with 62 parameters), it's best to use the "Zoom" function to view the output in fullscreen.